The Western Victoria Climbing Club was formed in Ballarat in 1983. Our aim is to:

-Whilst the Club is not positioned to teach you how to climb outdoors, we do commit to providing an environment in which to develop your techniques.
-The Club also aims to provide support, a training wall, ideas and social interactions with other climbers.
+Whilst the Club is not able to teach you how to climb outdoors, we do commit to providing an environment in which to develop your techniques.